cassgvp/WIN-Open-Neuroimaging-Community/docs/open-life-science/call-notes/call-notes-wk12-Naomi-report-and-pres.md

 # Call notes - wk 12 - Naomi

-Round up of activity
+## Round up of activity

-Planning
+- Planning
-Being open form the start
+- Being open form the start
-Producing something that helps you carry on - progress and celebration
+- Producing something that helps you carry on - progress and celebration

-Key learning moments
+## Key learning moments
  - Developed vocabulary to work out what I do and appreciate it.
 Also vocabulary to call out non-inclusive practices.
- - Wuote from Stephan re: decisions made behind close doors are the source of all things terrible - value system
+ - Quote from Stephan re: decisions made behind close doors are the source of all things terrible - value system
  - Open science to open leader - how aligned they were - I've gone one way and others have gone the other.
  - Empowered to practice in this way - clarity and validation
  - Prepping me to do a job